 NAVAIDs with Voice

-Voice equipped en route radio navigational aids are under the operational control of either a Flight Service Station (FSS) or an approach control facility.
-The voice communication is available on some facilities.
-Hazardous Inflight Weather Advisory Service (HIWAS) broadcast capability is available on selected VOR sites throughout the conterminous U.S. and does not provide two‐way voice communication.
-The availability of two‐way voice communication and HIWAS is indicated in the Chart Supplement U.S. and aeronautical charts.
+- Voice equipped en route radio navigational aids are under the operational control of either a Flight Service Station (FSS) or an approach control facility.
+Facilities with two-way voice communication available are indicated in the Chart Supplement U.S. and aeronautical charts.